rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And as he rode along, they spread their cloaks on the road. ^1936

-As he was drawing near — already on the way down the Mount of Olives — the whole multitude of his disciples began to rejoice and praise God with a loud voice for all the mighty works that they had seen, ^1937
+As he was drawing near--already on the way down the Mount of Olives--the whole multitude of his disciples began to rejoice and praise God with a loud voice for all the mighty works that they had seen, ^1937

 saying, Blessed is the King who comes in the name of the Lord!
 Peace in heaven and glory in the highest! ^1938